rootCircle/blog/docs/project/bgit_internals.md

 While this level of control is essential, it also exposes the raw complexity of Git.
 A core goal of `bgit` is to wrap this power in a safe, user-friendly architecture.
 Maintained by the Rust project itself, `git2-rs` is the solid foundation that makes this possible.

-## The Core Architecture: A Guided State Machine
+## The Core Architecture: Workflow Engine

-At its heart, `bgit` is a state machine.
-When you run the `bgit` command, you aren't just running a script; you are entering the start of a `WorkflowQueue`.
-This queue is essentially a tree of possible steps, and `bgit`'s job is to navigate this tree based on the state of your repository and your input.
+At its heart, `bgit` is a workflow engine that drives a pipeline of steps.
+When you run the `bgit` command, you aren't just running a script; you enter the start of a `WorkflowQueue`.
+This queue represents an ordered pipeline (that can branch) of possible steps, and `bgit` orchestrates progression using a chain-of-responsibility pattern based on the state of your repository and your input.
+The public API is FSM-inspired to keep transitions explicit and predictable—but the execution model is pipeline-first, not a classic state machine.

 A typical step in the workflow is defined by this enum: